-- a.
-An explanation of why the action is being proposed - b.
-Review and explanation of substantive revisions during the development process - c.
+- 1. An explanation of why the action is being proposed - 2.
+Review and explanation of substantive revisions during the development process - 3.
 Announcement of the closing date for the balloting/voting period

-The voting ballot form shall contain four responses:
+The voting ballot form shall contain three responses:

-- a.
-Approval as written - b.
-Approval with some minor or editorial revision; suggested revisions should be provided in subsequent questions on ballot - c.
-Disapproval citing a major objection or concern; concerns should be provided in subsequent questions on ballot - d.
-Abstention; reasons for abstaining should be provided in subsequent questions on ballot
+- 1. Approval: Minor suggested editorial revisions may be provided in comments submitted as part of the ballot - 2.
+Disapproval: If citing a major objection or concern, concerns shall be provided on the comments submitted as part of the ballot. - 3.
+Abstention: Reasons for abstaining should be provided in comments submitted as part of the ballot.